 Ensure your furnace maintenance technician calibrates your thermostat on every visit.
 When your thermostat isn’t calibrated correctly to your furnace, you end up setting your thermostat higher or lower in order to compensate.
 In the process, you use more energy to achieve the temperature you want in your home.
 However, with a properly calibrated thermostat, your furnace and thermostat work together at maximum efficiency – saving you money and keeping you comfortable.

-Before you’re stuck in a chilly house and calling for an emergency furnace or heater repair, schedule a furnace maintenance appointment today.
+Before you’re stuck in a chilly house and calling for an emergency furnace repair, schedule a furnace maintenance appointment today.
 If your HVAC technician covers these seven essentials during his tune-up and cleaning, then your furnace is set for the season and you are able to enjoy the comfort of your home worry-free.